 A course designed to acquaint the pre-service teacher with concepts, methods, and available materials for effective mathematics instruction in the elementary school.
 Creative development of materials and lesson plans are emphasized.
-(This course does not apply to mathematics requirements.)
+(This course does not satisfy core curriculum mathematics requirements.)
 Includes field experience.